DjangoForAll/Django-Course/Level_4/4_baby_steps_in_django/Script/Readme.md

 This command installs the latest version of Django along with all its dependencies.

-Now that we have django installed we need to create a project.
-To create a new project in django, we use the django-admin command, this command is installed along with the django package.
+Now that we have django installed, we need to create a project.
+To create a new project in django, we use the django-admin command, this command is installed along with the django packages.

 ```bash
 django-admin startproject my_project